SheetJS/sheetjs/README.md

 ## Parsing Workbooks

 For parsing, the first step is to read the file.
+This involves acquiring the data and feeding it into the library.
+Here are a few common scenarios:

-- nodejs:
+- nodejs readFile:

 ```
 if(typeof require !== 'undefined') XLSX = require('xlsx');